 This media content highlights the public research outcomes related to our initiatives, studies, and clinical trials.
 In addition, you can read our expert commentary related to research articles culled from external media sources.

 Thank you to the Allergan Foundation for investing in Camp Oasis with a $5,000 grant!
 From Left to right: Bill Meury, Allergan Foundation board member and Executive VP, Chief Commercial Officer; Jonathon Kellerman, Allergan Foundation board member and Executive VP, Global Chief Compliance Officer; Denise Desmond, Crohn’s & Colitis Foundation Orange County Chapter, Executive Director, Gwyn Grenrock, Executive Director of The Allergan Foundation; and Alex Kelly, Allergan Foundation President and Executive VP, Chief Communications Officer.

-The Crohn’s & Colitis Foundation (Foundation) and the American Gastroenterological Association (AGA),in collaboration with Pfizer, Inc., announced today a request for proposal (RFP), around interventions that aim to improve shared decision-making and promote effective health communication between patients with inflammatory bowel disease (IBD) and their clinicians.
-The goal is to identify and/or establish best practices around shared decision-making that can be easily replicated, broadly disseminated, and widely adopted within the IBD community.
+The Crohn’s & Colitis Foundation (Foundation) and the American Gastroenterological Association (AGA), in collaboration with Pfizer, Inc., have announced the results of a request for proposal (RFP) to address interventions that aim to improve shared decision-making and promote effective health communication between patients with inflammatory bowel disease (IBD) and their clinicians.

 The Crohn's & Colitis Foundation Selects Diversigen, Inc. as a Preferred Provider for Metagenomics and Microbiome Analysis ServicesApril 11, 2018